bio4j/exporter/docs/getting-started.md

 gremlin>
 ```

-You can now start using the plugin.
+You can now try out the plugin.
+See the [Usage examples](usage-examples.md) section.